artefactual/atom-docs/user-manual/access-content/clipboard.rst

 The :term:`Clipboard` is a :term:`user interface` element that allows users to select records while searching and browsing, and add them to a list (the "clipboard"), for later review or further action.
 All users can also perform exports of Clipboard results via the user interface - for more information, see:

 * :ref:`xml-export-clipboard`
 * :ref:`csv-export-clipboard`

 Currently the Clipboard is only available for use with :term:`archival descriptions <archival description>`, :term:`authority records <authority record>`, and :term:`archival institutions <archival institution>`.
 Clipboard pin icons are also available on the Inventory list page, and the Description updates page.
 For more information, see:

 * :ref:`browse-hierarchy-inventory`
 * :ref:`search-updates`

-Additionally, the clipboard is **session-based** - meaning that it does not persist between user sessions.
-When you close your browser, any results on the clipboard will be lost.
+With the release of 2.5, the clipboard is no longer **session-based**, but persists between user sessions.
+You can now save your clipboard and it will be available when you open your browser the next time.

 ..
 IMPORTANT::

-   The session is renewed when logging in or out of the application - so you might lose your results if you log in or log out!
-Be aware of this and plan accordingly.
+   The session is renewed when logging in or out of the application - so unless you save your clipboard, you might lose your results if you log in or log out!

 .. image:: images/clipboard.*
    :align: center
-   :width: 90%
+   :width: 80%
    :alt: An image of the Clipboard with results.

 The following sections will introduce you to the Clipboard and the